JustGinger888/Orinoco-Database-Assessment/README.md

 Within this report I will be discussing the theory and importance of relational databases in todays modern world, as well as assessing and evaluating my own queries that I have written.

+---

 ## Theory

----

-### 1. Key issues in the development of relational databases.
+### Key issues in the development of relational databases

 Transaction Reliability
 Guarantees very high transaction reliability as they fully support ACID properties Do not guarantee very high reliability as they range from BASE to ACID properties